Brexit - a clear and present danger

-2) It's one of the poorly thought-through pipe dreams of the Brexiteers is that if Britain ever concludes comprehensive trade agreements with any of these countries we will 'take back control' of our money, our borders (immigration) or our laws'.
+2) One of the poorly thought-through pipe dreams of the Brexiteers is that if Britain ever concludes comprehensive trade agreements with any of these countries we will 'take back control' of our money, our borders (immigration) or our laws.
 But all such deals involve collaboration and compromise in all three areas.
 That would be true of any version of Brexit, even trade under WTO rules.

 3) The latest government position threatens that our present choice is between its - Mrs May's - deal, or the huge risks of no deal or no Brexit.
-But by a normal understanding of 'risk' Mrs May's deal and No Brexit are huge risks: `no Brexit' is not.
+But by a normal understanding of 'risk' Mrs May's deal and No Deal are huge risks: No Brexit is not.
 The British people know what it is like to live in the European Union.
 It's not perfect, though better than Leavers paint it.
 It's hard to find any risk if we Remain, keep what we have and contribute to the EU's continuing reform and development, as we have always done.

 4) The latest economically terrifying 'scenarios' (not forecasts) from the Treasury and the Bank of England are attacked by Brexiteers on the grounds that they are based on the wider economic, financial and global conditions remaining stable.
 The implication is that these conditions will in fact change in Britain's favour if we are free to take advantage.